DEFRA/software-development-standards/standards/common_coding_standards.md

 ### All branches have CI

-Covering code style, security checking, dependency checking, build and unit test
+Covering code style, security checking, dependency checking, build and unit tests.

 ### Unit test coverage is at least 90%